TREASURIES-Yields fall as stock weakness boosts safety buying

 By Karen Brettell

-NEW YORK, Sept 8 (Reuters) - U.S. Treasury yields fell on Tuesday as a decline in stocks boosted demand for the safe haven U.S. debt, and before the United States government will sell $108 billion in coupon-bearing supply this week.
+NEW YORK, Sept 8 (Reuters) - U.S. Treasury yields fell on Tuesday as tumbling stocks boosted demand for the safe haven U.S. debt, and before the United States government will sell $35 billion in 10-year notes on Wednesday.

-The Nasdaq tumbled more than 3% at the open on Tuesday as investors sold off shares of Tesla and other tech heavyweights, while simmering U.S.-China tensions and concerns over a rocky economic rebound also weighed on sentiment. .N
+U.S. stocks dropped for a third straight session as a sell-off in high-flying technology names continued from the prior week, while Tesla was poised for its worst day in nearly six months after the stock was passed over for inclusion in the S&P 500. .N

 That boosted demand for Treasuries, even though heavy supply this week is expected to weigh on the bonds.

-“We have equity market weakness this morning, so it’s probably neutralizing the set up (for the auctions),” said Tom Simons, a money market economist at Jefferies in New York.
+“We have equity market weakness ... so it’s probably neutralizing the set up (for the auctions),” said Tom Simons, a money market economist at Jefferies in New York.

-Benchmark 10-year note yields US10YT=RR fell 5 basis points to 0.674%.
-The yield curve between two-year and 10-year notes US2US10=TWEB flattened 5 basis points to 52 basis points.
+Benchmark 10-year note yields US10YT=RR fell four basis points to 0.685%.
+The yield curve between two-year and 10-year notes US2US10=TWEB flattened three basis points to 54 basis points.

-The Treasury Department will sell a record $50 billion in three-year notes on Tuesday, followed by $35 billion in 10-year notes on Wednesday and $23 billion in 30-year bonds on Thursday.
+The Treasury Department sold a record $50 billion in three-year notes on Tuesday to slightly soft demand, though the high yield of 0.170% was a historic low.

 “Those auctions were pretty sloppy, even after a pretty significant concession coming into them,” said Simons.
 “The big sizes seem to be more significant and more difficult for the market to take down in the long end of the curve.”

-The government has been increasing Treasury supply across the curve as it pays for stimulus meant to blunt the economic impact of the novel coronavirus.
+The U.S. has been increasing Treasury supply across the curve as it pays for stimulus meant to blunt the economic impact of the novel coronavirus.

 Investors will be watching to see if the U.S. Congress is likely to pass additional spending as lawmakers begin returning to Washington this week.